 In addition to obtaining data from built-in tags, we can also declare and operate variables directly in the template, which brings greater flexibility to template design.

-{% with ... %}Labels allow you to define temporary variables in a local scope, these variables are only valid withinwiththe start and end of a label.
-This is useful when you need to assign a specific block orincludeThe template fragment is very convenient when passing parameters.
+{% with ... %}Tags allow you to define temporary variables within a local scope, which are only valid between the start and end of the tag.
+This is useful when you need towithspecify certain blocks or sections.includePassing parameters to template fragments is very convenient.

 {% with headerTitle="我的博客首页" headerKeywords="技术,分享,CMS" %}